Tosiage/Not-Hotdog/README.md

 **Not-Hotdog Classes (not food related)**
 - Beer Bottle: Cylindrical shape but unrelated to food
 - Mixing Bowl: Kitchen-related but not food
-- Dinner Table: Table that food gets placed on
 - Cauldron: Different types of bowls
 - Wig: Something completely unrelated to food